-Your most expensive debts are those that carry high interest and are generally most short-term loans and credit cards.
+Your most expensive debts are those that carry high interest and are generally the most short-term loans and credit cards.
 You also need to consider annual and service fees when working out which debts are your most expensive and using a loan calculator may help you with this.

 #5) Create a budget

 There is no shortage of budget advice and tools for Aussies.
-Whether you’re a pen and paper type of person or a tech savvy fan of the latest budgeting apps that connect to your accounts and automatically categorise spending, a budget is the best way to make the most of your money.
+Whether you’re a pen-and-paper type of person or a tech-savvy fan of the latest budgeting apps that connect to your accounts and automatically categorise spending, a budget is the best way to make the most of your money.